 #1 Establish a chain of command: You should have different levels of command when it comes to the electronic sign-in system.
 If it’s a small or minor issue, stakeholders can talk to office receptionists.
 If it’s a major concern regarding visitor policy or the software itself, queries can go to the head of the front office.

-#2 Design the ideal check-in process: Categorize your visitors depending on the type of visitor (e.g., parent, vendor, meeting with a staff member, etc.).
-Then, map out their visitor journey.
-Make sure to include relevant and important questions regarding their visit.
+#2 Design the ideal check-in process: Use contactless sign in and visitor screening questions to keep students and staff safe at your education facility.
 Your front-desk staff must be aware of all their responsibilities and guidelines when it comes to signing in visitors or checking in and out staff members.

 #3 Choose a visitor management software: Visitor management software can vary.
 Make sure you choose the one that’s appropriate for your type of visitors and is well-suited for schools.
 If you’d like more information, here’s a detailed blog post of electronic sign-in systems and how they can help improve the safety and security of schools.